Dundarave Hole by Hole – Just Amazing

 Another real bonus about this place is that the Confederation Trail which runs the entire length of PEI goes right by the backyard.
 If you are a cyclist or walker you can turn right and go into Georgetown or left and head for Cardigan or Montague.

 Confederation Trail at Brudenell Fairways

 So there really was no excuse for not playing these two courses during Covid, but I am now updating this post to 2023 when Brudenell Resort is better than ever.

 This is room 283, Brudenell River Resort which I stayed in on this 2023 visit.

 This is the view from the balcony which includes the infamous pond that must be cleared on #10 at the Brudenell River course.

 Dundarave Golf Course

 The two courses at Brudenell River Resort are both excellent, but Dundarave in my opinion and that of other golf writers is clearly the superior of the two.
-It comes in at #41 on Score Golf’s rating of the top public courses in Canada, #18 on the rating for value and ties with Brudenell River in the top five best values in Atlantic Canada.
+It comes in at #39 on Score Golf’s rating of the top public courses in Canada, rising a few places every two years.
+Brudenell River Resort also scores highly as one of the top five best values in Atlantic Canada.

-While other courses on PEI have conventional sand traps with white or sandy coloured traps, Dundarave’s 110 sand traps are red which gives it a unique appearance.
+While other courses on PEI have conventional sand traps with a white or sandy coloured look, Dundarave’s 110 sand traps are red which gives it a unique appearance.